-Kimberley A. Edwards is the Information Analyst for Technical Services at George Mason University Libraries.
-She received her MLIS from the University of Kentucky and prior to her current role she worked in the circulation and technical services departments of several college and government libraries.
-She has taught and presented on collection analysis and assessment tools and techniques at a range of national and international conferences.
+Kimberley A. Edwards is the head of database integrity and analysis at George Mason University Libraries.
+She received her MLIS from the University of Kentucky, and prior to her current role she worked in the circulation and technical services departments of several college and government libraries.
+She has presented on collection management and analysis tools and techniques at a range of national and international conferences.

 - About the Authors

 Are you spending money wisely?
 If you’re a technical services manager at an academic library, an administrator, or a dean, you’re tasked with proving it.
 Incorporate assessment and analysis work into your library’s existing workflow with the guidance of this new collection from the Association of Library Collections and Technical Services (ALCTS).
 Contributors from several academic libraries draw from real-world practices to suggest new approaches for acquisition and collections, cataloging and metadata, digital preservation, and e-resources and serials.
 You’ll find advice on such topics as

 - assessing e-resource budgets, workflows, vendors, and collaborative initiatives;